sujeevraja/minimum-set-coverage-problem/README.md

 # minimum-set-coverage-problem

-Contains documents and code related to research on the Minimum Set Coverage Problem (MSCP).
+This repository contains documents and code related to research on the Minimum Set Coverage Problem (MSCP).
+In MSCP, we are given m tasks and n subsets of these tasks.
+We would like to select at least k subsets such that the number of tasks in their union is minimized.

 ## Code

-### check_bimodularity.py
+### code/mscp.py

+#### Functionality

+The purpose of this script is to study constraint matrices of MSCP instances.
+It has already been used to verify the following properties of the MSCP constraint matrix:

+- The matrix is not bi-modular.
+- If we remove the lower-bound constraint on the number of subsets to select, the matrix is totally uni-modular.
+- The absolute value of any minor of the constraint matrix is bounded by the number of subsets.
+- There exists at least one non-trivial problem instance such that given the number of subsets n, for every value v in {-n, -n+1, ..., 0, ..., n}, there exists a minor whose determinant is v.

+This script has the following functionality built in:

+- generating constraint matrix of a random MSCP instance from a given number of tasks and a given number of subsets.
+- generating constraint matrix from a specific number of subsets
+- computing all unique minor values of a MSCP constraint matrix.

+#### Usage

-This is a hacky python script to do a brute-force search to identify a constraint matrix of the minimum set coverage problem that is not bimodular.
-The python code has been used with Python 3.6.1 and requires numpy.
-It may be simplest to follow the `pip install` [instructions](https://www.scipy.org/install.html) on Linux for the entire [Scipy](https://www.scipy.org) collection.
+The python code has been tested with Python 3.6.1 on Windows 7 and Linux (Ubuntu).
+It requires the numpy package.
+To install this package on Linux, it may be simplest to follow the `pip install` [instructions](https://www.scipy.org/install.html) for the entire [Scipy](https://www.scipy.org) collection.
+Installation for Windows seems to be a bit more difficult.
+As long as the `import numpy` statement works, the script should work as well.
+The `main()` function offers examples on how to use the script.

-In the minimum set coverage problem, we are given m tasks and n subsets of these tasks.
-We would like to select at least k subsets such that the number of tasks in their union is minimized.

-Bimodular matrices are matrices in which every k-minor has a value in [-2, 2].
-A k minor of of a matrix is the intersection of any k rows and k columns.

-The goal is as follows:

-- We know that if a constraint matrix is bimodular, the problem can be solved in strongly polynomial time.
-- If we can't come up with a matrix that is not bimodular, a theoretical proof may needed to prove bimodularity.
-Then, no more work is needed on this problem as it can be solved quickly.
-- If we can come up with one, then the problem merits further research.
-- Current conclusion: the problem is n-modular where n is the number of subsets and does not depend on m or k at all.
-This bound of n is tight and has been verified computationally with this script.
+## Results

+This folders contains [Latex](https://www.latex-project.org/) source files of a document that is a compilation of results and references related to the problem collected so far.